m3data/collective-futurecrafting/_posts/2025-03-06-a-living-story-of-adapting-communities-to-thrive.md

 This is the essence of **Adapting Communities to Thrive (ACT)**.
 Co-creating a living, participatory journey where our diverse knowledge, experiences, and visions converge to map adaptation pathways.
 And today, we're opening a new channel for this convergence: **the ACT Mural**.

-This digital canvas isn't merely a tool—it's a living map of our collective intelligence, a space where the wisdom of many minds can mingle and multiply, revealing patterns that none of us could see alone.
+This digital canvas can become a living map of our collective intelligence, a space where the wisdom of many Earthians can mingle and multiply, revealing patterns that none of us could see alone.

 {% include parallax-section.html
   background="/assets/images/horizons/3-deep-horizons.png"